RACE OFFICER PLATFORM INFO

 - For start/finish lines that are at a mark of the course, move to the finish mark to set a proper finish line as indicated on the course diagram.
 The finish line is a line between the finish mark and the ORANGE flag on the RO platform.
 The finish line should be perpendicular to the course from the prior mark.

-- Record any lap times and finish times.
+- Record any lap times and finish times using the same clock that was used for starting sequence.
 The boat completes the lap or finishes when any part of boat or crew in normal position crosses the finish line.

 - Continuously monitor the conditions and if they deteriorate, consider the following options in order presented.
 The intent is to